When we first told our friends and family we were moving to Mazatlán for the winter, some of them thought we were crazy.

 5. Stay within tourist areas and know where you're going

 There are many tourist areas in Mazatlán that are considered safe.
 Look for hotels or vacation rentals in the Old Town, Golden Zone, Marina and anywhere along the 20 km Malecon.
 Plan out where you're walking ahead of time so you appear confident in your journey.
-We also use an awesome private driver named Alex for our airport transfers and tours.

 If for any reason you get off track or feel unsafe make sure you have Uber installed on your phone.
 They always have cars quickly available and it's very inexpensive.
 A reminder they do NOT do airport pickups or drop offs.